LinkedLists/Keytar-Hero/README.md

 ## Description

 Keytar Hero is a Javascript and HTML Canvas music and rhythm game that is inspired by Guitar Hero.
-Players play through a song by timing the correct keypresses for each note at the right time.
+Players play through a song by timing the correct key presses for each note at the right time.

 <img src='public/assets/home2.gif'/>